-Security Alert: Mazar BOT Spotted in Active Attacks – the Android Malware That Can Erase Your Phone
+Mazar BOT – the Android Malware That Can Erase Your Phone

 The mobile malware that gives attackers full control over your mobile phone

-Our team at Heimdal Security has recently analyzed a text message sent to random mobile numbers.
-The Geographical extent is so far unknown, so please exercise caution.
+In February 2016, our team at Heimdal Security analyzed a text message sent to random mobile numbers.
+The Geographical extent was not known at the time, so caution was advised.

-The SMS / MMS in question arrives with the following contents (sanitized by Heimdal Security):
+The SMS / MMS in question arrived with the following contents (sanitized by Heimdal Security):

 You have received a multimedia message from +[country code] [sender number] Follow the link http: //www.mmsforyou [.]
 Net / mms.apk to view the message.